asreview/asreview/docs/source/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 This section explains how to install Python on your computer.
 The ASReview software runs with Python in the background.
 Therefore, running ASReview requires having Python 3.6+ installed.
 More knowledge about Python is not necessary to run ASReview.

 First, check if Python is already installed on your computer.
 To do this, open the Command Prompt (search for ``CMD.exe``).
-Within this prompt, execute the following:
+Within this prompt, execute the following command:

 .. code::

     python --version

-Now, if the command returns your python version is 3.6 or higher, you can go to the next section.
-However, if the command returns something like ``'python' is not recognized as an internal or external command, operable program or batch file.``, you will still have to install Python.
+Now, if the command returns you have a Python version is 3.6 or higher, you can go to the next section.
+However, if the command returns something like ``'python' is not recognized as an internal or external command, operable program or batch file.``, you will still have to install Python:

 .. figure:: ../images/installation/check_python_version.PNG
    :alt: